ibricchi/iberiajs/README.md

 More types are planned to be added later on.

 Additional modifiers
-* "trim" removes white space at the start and end of the string, only applies to string type
+* "trim" removes white space at the start and end of the string imediately, only applies to string type
+* "notrim" prevents the atuomatic trimming after processing for strings, only applies to string type

 #### md